technofocus-pte/buildmoderniseaiappsdepth/Use case 03/Usecase03.md

 apiVersion: v1
 kind: Service
 metadata:
 name: flightbookingsystemsample
 spec:
 type: LoadBalancer
 ports:
 - port: 8080
     targetPort: 8080
 selector:
     app: flightbookingsystemsample
 ```

 ![A screenshot of a computer program Description automatically
 generated](./media/image31.jpeg)

-4. Press Esc and: and then type `wq` and press enter to save
+4. Press Esc and: and then type +++wq+++ and press enter to save the file.
-    the file.

->**Note:** Optionally, the deployment_solution.yml in the root of your project contains the contents needed, you may find it easier to
+>**Note:** Optionally, the deployment_solution.yml in the root of your
+project contains the contents needed, you may find it easier to
 rename/update the contents of that file.

-5. In the deployment.yml above you'll notice this deployment.yml contains a Deployment and a Service.
+5. In the deployment.yml above you'll notice this deployment.yml
+    contains a Deployment and a Service.
 The deployment is used to
-    administer a set of pods while the service is used to allow network access to the pods.
+    administer a set of pods while the service is used to allow network
+    access to the pods.
 You'll notice the pods are configured to pull a
-    single image, the < AZ_CONTAINER_REGISTRY >.azurecr.io/flightbookingsystemsample:latest from Azure Container
+    single image, the \< AZ_CONTAINER_REGISTRY
+    \>.azurecr.io/flightbookingsystemsample:latest from Azure Container
     Registry.
-You'll also notice the service is configured to allow incoming HTTP pod traffic to port 8080, similarly to the way you ran
+You'll also notice the service is configured to allow
+    incoming HTTP pod traffic to port 8080, similarly to the way you ran
     the container image locally with the -p port argument.

 6. By now your Azure Kubernetes Cluster creation should have